rust-embedded/rust-raspberrypi-OS-tutorials/14_exceptions_part2_peripheral_IRQs/README.md

 - We write `device drivers` for the two interrupt controllers on the **Raspberry Pi 3** (Broadcom custom controller) and **Pi 4** (ARM Generic Interrupt Controller v2, `GICv2`).
 - Modularity is ensured by interfacing everything through a trait named `IRQManager`.
-- Handling for our first peripheral IRQ is implemented: The `UART`'s receive IRQ - one IRQ per received character.
+- Handling for our first peripheral IRQs is implemented: The `UART`'s receive IRQs.

 ![Header](../doc/14_header.png)